Work with issues

 Creating Issues

-Both labelers and reviewers can open a new issue on a sample by clicking the icon in the top navigation bar.
+Both labelers and reviewers can open a new issue on a sample by clicking the bubble icon depicting issues with a number next to it icon in the top navigation bar.
 For example, a labeler might open an issue when unsure how to label something, or a reviewer might open one after finding a mistake in a labeled sample.

 When an issue is created, it automatically becomes an "open" issue, indicated by a red number next to to message icon.

-An issue must include a description.
-You can also optionally add screenshots and link an issue to specific context like sensor, frame, object, track, attributes, or a location.
+An issue must include a description or at least one tag.
+You can also optionally add screenshots, assign tags for categorization, and link an issue to specific context like sensor, frame, object, track, attributes, or a location.
 Any available fields will be pre-filled based on your current selection (e.g., the current sensor).

 When visualizing an issue, a user can see all the data linked to it.
 By clicking on the tag, the user is brought directly to the relevant context (e.g., frame, sensor).